 Was considered the essence of life.”

-The Mermaid’s pain gave birth to something more enduring.
+The Mermaid”s pain gave birth to something more enduring.
 In this literary imagining, she re-enters her true form.
-The minerals that compose our bodies are elements of earth and stars, and as the wind sings through carved wood, stone, and bone, so the mermaid’s song is heard once more.
+The minerals that compose our bodies are elements of earth and stars and, as the wind sings through carved wood, stone, and bone, so the mermaid”s song is heard once more.

 “I will be born again, flowers,